ucsb-cs156/w22/_lectures/lect23.md

 1. Get your qa deployments are set up.
 See Slack discussion in either [`#help-proj-courses-search`](https://ucsb-cs156-w22.slack.com/archives/C0350JFKJPM/p1646172077158749) or [#help-proj-happycows](https://ucsb-cs156-w22.slack.com/archives/C034XMDFSER/p1646172600790119)
 2. Make sure you can clone the repo and get it up and running on localhost.
 The discussion at the previous link has some hints about reusuing your OAuth credentials.
+3. Talk with the staff about the "big picture" of your sprint.
+   - That is, try to understand what it is you are trying to build.
+   - What is in scope, and what is out of scope?
+   - What does the end user want/need from this feature?
+   - For courses search, Prof. Conrad, Andrew, Pranav are the ones most familiar with the app
+   - For Happy Cows, Seth, Kevin, Bryan Z are the best sources
+   - Bryan T is equally familiar with both.

+# Some high level observations

+Courses Search and Happy Cows are in vary different stages of development

+For, Courses Search, this is our third major version of the app: some of the staff have been working on it for over two years now, and we really know the features very well, inside and out.

+For Happy Cows, we are at a much earlier stage.
+Some of the dev team (Conrad, Bryan T, and Seth V) did some maintenance programming on an earlier version of the app, and then started on a re-write using this tech stack in S21.
+But we didn't very far, and there are still many things that are still being defined.

+Thie means you'll have very different experiences, with different tradeoffs.

+Courses Search will be a more straightforward path; the user/customer/product manager has a much clearer idea of what they want, and the staff has a pretty clear idea how to build that.

+Happy Cows will be less straightforward.
+There is less clarity about what the finished product should look like, or the best way to get there.

+You may think that this means that Courses Search folks are the more fortunate ones.
+I'd suggest, though, that the experience of the Happy Cows folks is much more authentic and typical of real world coding.
+They may have the better learning experience.